satomiichii/design_patterns_test/README.md

 # About This Repositpry

-This is the playground for testing code from the book, Head First Design Patterns.
+This is a playground for testing code from the book, Head First Design Patterns.
 The code are all written by Java, so I'm also expecting to grasp some Java concept while learning design patterns.

 ## Head First Design Patterns